LivNLP/bias-sense/README.md

 # Context-Independent Sense-Sensitive Social Bias Evaluation Dataset

 We define a particular bias type by the average of the vector offsets over attribute word-pairs.
-For example, in the case of gender bias evaluation, we consider word-pairs such as (he, she), (actor, actress), (waiter, waitress) etc. to repersent the gender direction.
+For example, in the case of gender bias evaluation, we consider word-pairs such as (he, she), (actor, actress), (waiter, waitress) etc. to represent the gender direction.
-For racial bias (nationality vs. language) and ethnic bias (ethinicity vs. colour), we use attribute word-pairs pleasant and unpleasant attributes such as (ugly, beautiful), (unkind, kind), (hostile, peaceful) etc. to compute a bias direction.
+For racial bias (nationality vs. language) and ethnic bias (ethnicity vs. colour), we use attribute word-pairs pleasant and unpleasant attributes such as (ugly, beautiful), (unkind, kind), (hostile, peaceful) etc. to compute a bias direction.
 We then compute the bias score as the average cosine similarity between the bias directional vector and the word embedding of the target (ambiguous) word.
-For all attribue words we consider their dominant sense according to the WordNet.
+For all attribute words we consider their dominant sense according to the WordNet.
 For the target word, we consider each of its senses separately and report the bias scores.
-Following [WEAT](https://science.sciencemag.org/content/356/6334/183), we compute statistical significace by performing a bootstrapping sampling.
+Following [WEAT](https://science.sciencemag.org/content/356/6334/183), we compute statistical significance by performing a bootstrapping sampling.

 We use the following sources to find [positive](https://grammar.yourdictionary.com/parts-of-speech/adjectives/list-of-positive-adjectives.html) and [negative](https://www.clarkandmiller.com/negative-personality-adjectives/) attribute words.